Contributing Writer

 This is our favorite women’s parka from Volcom this year.
 The Paxson is a technical powerhouse disguised as a stylish mountainside companion.
 Crafted with a 2-layer waterproof and breathable membrane, it easily shrugs off face shots and aprés-ski spills.
 But the Paxson is more than just weatherproof; it also has strategically placed vents for temperature regulation, an ergonomic hood that moves with you, and a convenient media pocket for your phone, wallet, keys, or whatever.

 We love the relaxed fit and longer back-dropped tail.
 It was perfect for on-hill shredding at Aspen Mountain.
 It even covered our behind when we took a small digger.
+For a more fitted lifestyle parka that is packed with tech to keep you warm and dry while riding, we suggest checking out Burton Women’s Saxton Parka as another solid option.
 It’s safe to say this parka delivers best as a robust insulated shred jacket over an everyday parka.
 We feel it’s simply too technical to go out and about in.
 The non-removable powder skirt was the final nail in the coffin against it being a daily driver.
 But transitions from on-hill antics to the car and then the bar, the Paxson shines.

 Best Fitted Long Down Puffer